CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 #### Scenario 2

-1. Use GitHub Copilot to generate code for each empty method in the `UserController.cs`file.
-To generate code for each empty method using GitHub Copilot, Select or highlight the lines of the empty method, and then right-click on the highlighted lines to open the context menu.
+1. Use GitHub Copilot to generate code for each empty method in the `UserController.cs` file.
+To generate code for each empty method using GitHub Copilot, select or highlight the lines of the empty method, and then right-click on the highlighted lines to open the context menu.

    ![](../../media/Ex1.png)

-1. From the context menu, choose the **Copilot** option and click on **Editor Inline chat**
+1. From the context menu, choose the **Copilot** option and click on **Editor Inline chat**.

    ![](../../media/github-hack-copilot-3.png)

 1. GitHub Copilot will generate a code suggestion based on the context of the method.
-Review the suggestion provided by GitHub Copilot, and you can choose to accept or discard the suggestion based on its relevance to your requirements.
+Review the suggestion provided by GitHub Copilot, and you can choose to **Accept** or **Discard** the suggestion based on its relevance to your requirements.

    ![](../../media/accept.png)